WhoopInc/node-pg-range/README.md

 });
 ```

-Or go the other way:
+Or make a query that inserts range objects:

 ```javascript
 var Range = require("pg-range").Range;